eBay/bascomtask/README.md

    arguments ready.
 All _those_ ready-to-fire task methods are collected.
 6) Return to step 4.

-> Note without any extra programming effort, the framework determines what tasks can be executed in parallel.
+> Without any extra programming effort, the framework determines what tasks can be executed in parallel.

 The following diagram illustrates the thread flow among 12 task method invocations (circles) activated by a get() call, with execution color-coded with the thread (there are 4 in this example) that executes them: